-If you have grassy weeds, the postemergent ferti•lome Over the Top II, can be used up to 7 days before harvest.
-Cypress mulch, as a top dressing 2”-3” thick, will serve as a weed barrier as well as help retain moisture and protect roots from extreme temperatures.
+If you have grassy weeds, the postemergent, Poast, (in ferti•lome Over the Top II) can be used up to 7 days before harvest.
+Cypress mulch, as a top dressing 2”- 3” thick, will serve as a weed barrier as well as help retain moisture and protect roots from extreme temperatures.

 Strawberries need light fertilizing in early and late summer.
 We recommend ferti•lome Gardener’s Special (11-15-11).